Entrepreneurship

 In the first year of my online business I lost $37k and a whole lotta time…

-However, I made the same mistake I helped clients avoid, and spent 99% of my time in busy-work instead of valuable work.
+However, I made the same mistake I help clients avoid, and spent 99% of my time in busy-work instead of valuable work.

 I should’ve followed Jim Rohn’s advice: “don’t major in minor things”.